cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 TODO: should message names be specified globally? do we have any concept of services (bundles of message handlers)? should any encoding details be specified at this level?

-TODO: how do we deal with pre- and post-handlers that have been specified now in core? are these an execution manager concern, can they be dealt with at another level, or should they be unsupporte?
+TODO: how do we deal with pre- and post-handlers that have been specified now in core? are these a hypervisor concern, can they be dealt with at another level, or should they be unsupported?

 ## Abandoned Ideas (Optional)